Introduction to Python

 The memoryview()

 function allows direct read and write access to the byte-oriented data of an object without the need to copy it first.
-This can generate large performance gains when operating on large objects, since it does not create a copy when cutting.
+This can result in significant performance gains when working with large objects, as it does not create a copy when slicing.

-Buffer protocol, you can create another access object to modify large data without copying it.
-This makes the program use less memory and increases execution speed.
+buffer protocol, it can create another access object to modify large data without copying it.
+This makes the program use less memory and increase execution speed.

 byte_array = bytearray('XYZ', 'utf-8')print(f'Antes de acceder a la memoria: {byte_array}')mem_view = memoryview(byte_array)mem_view[2]= 74print(f'Después de acceder a la memoria: {byte_array}')